IAMconsortium/nomenclature/doc/source/index.rst

 including several Horizon 2020 & Horizon Europe projects.

-The validation and processing features of the **nomenclature** package work with scenario data in the form of a pyam.IamDataFrame_ class.
+The validation and processing features of the **nomenclature** package work with scenario data as a pyam.IamDataFrame_ object.

 `Read the Docs <https://pyam-iamc.readthedocs.io>`_ for more information!